modalitysystems/modalitysoftware-docs/CreateTeam/ManagingAzureSecurityGroups.md

 - Group description - Enter an optional description for the Group.
 - Membership type - If you have the option to alter this field, make sure **Assigned** is selected.

-> Owners and Members can be added at this stage whilst creating the Group, or they [can be added later.](#assign-users-to-azure-security-groups).
+> Owners and Members can be added at this stage whilst creating the Group, or they [can be added later](#add-members-to-azure-security-groups).

 5. Select **Create** and your Group is created.

 # Add Members to Azure Security Groups

+> Global administrator permissions are required create assign Members to Azure Security Groups

 1. Login to the [Azure Portal](https://portal.azure.com/).
 2. Select **Azure Active Directory**, and then select **Groups**.